-<TX1>Once the function of the observation of emotions is established, we can approve of or disapprove of an emotion as being “adequate” or “inadequate” in a given situation.
+Once the function of the observation of emotions is established, we can approve of or disapprove of an emotion as being “adequate” or “inadequate” in a given situation.
 This is possible because “valueceptions”, which are the fundament of an emotion, can undergo a process of clarification by virtue of which their adequation can be confirmed or not.
 Just as perceptual intentions can be adequate or inadequate, also valueceptions can be adequate or not.
 We approve of an emotion if we recognize that a given situation is worth feeling this emotion and the underlying evaluation is justified.
-Approval involves a normative consciousness in which we move from a subjective attitude, “I consider X as joyful”, towards the objective attitude, “X is worth feeling joy”.
+Approval involves a normative consciousness in which we move from the subjective consideration of something as, for example, joyful, toward the objective stance in which we confirm that it is worth feeling joy .
 While sometimes we cannot avoid experiencing an emotion, like sadness, we do not necessarily have to agree with it.
-We can take a position towards our emotion and ask for its grounding.
+We can take a position toward our emotion and ask for its grounding.
 According to Husserl, the only emotions that should be approved are those which have at their base an evident insight into value, and those are the emotions that we should take responsibility for.
-This opens the interesting question concerning those valueceptions which are motivated by authority, tradition, or by some standard regarding how we should value a state of affairs (Hua XLII/2, p.
+This opens the interesting question concerning those valueceptions that are motivated by authority, tradition, or by some standard regarding how we should value a state of affairs (2021a, p.
 278).
 Ultimately, approval is a teleological process, and we can educate ourselves in order to develop the ability to feel on the grounds of evidence and grounded valueceptions.
-Interestingly, Husserl describes this approval of feelings as a “secondary feeling”, as a feeling directed to a primary feeling (Hua XLIII/2, 262-263).
-According to this perspective, the correspondence (Zugehörigkeit) of a valuation regarding a situation can be primarily felt.
+Interestingly, Husserl describes this approval of feelings as a “secondary feeling”, as a feeling directed to a primary feeling (2021a, 262-263).
+According to this perspective, the correspondence (Zugehörigkeit) of a valuation regarding a situation could be primarily felt.
 It is important to take this idea of an emotional position taking into consideration in order to explore the convergence of emotion and intellect in assessing the justification of valuations, and to think of how emotions can be modulated according to cognitive insights.

-<H2>The possibility of regulating the emergence of negative emotional expectations
+The Possibility of Regulating the Emergence of Negative Emotional Expectations